Updated March 4, 2023

-- JIRA supports more than 10 languages those are widely used as English (US, UK, India), French, German, Portuguese, Spanish, Korean, Japanese and Russian.
+- JIRA supports more than 10 languages that are widely used as English (US, UK, India), French, German, Portuguese, Spanish, Korean, Japanese and Russian.

-- JIRA supports more a large set of reports to track the progress of specific time frame, deadlines, etc. Easy to recognize and produce diverse reports which intern helps to determine the progress of the team .
-Configuration of these reports are comparatively easy and the matrices can be displayed to the users in a much better manner.
+- JIRA supports more a large set of reports to track the progress of a specific time frame, deadlines, etc. Easy to recognize and produce diverse reports which intern helps to determine the progress of the team.
+Configuration of these reports is comparatively easy and the matrices can be displayed to the users in a much better manner.

 Part 1 – JIRA Interview Questions (Basic)